 How 'deep' can we go?

 Deep learning will strongly influence the practical reality of medical image analysis.
+In the (near) future current challenges in medical image processing will be solved.
 Companies start applying it and the first deep learning based products are coming off the assembly line.
 It will take some time as there are still challenges on the road ahead.
 Sizes of medical image data sets need to increase, either by aggregation or by augmentation.
 We need to gain more experience with 3D images, and the medical community needs to standardization of image acquisition.
 However, deep learning networks will become better and better at recognizing deviations on images, making them a great tool for everyone analyzing medical images in the future.

 Curious for more information on artificial Intelligence in radiology?
 Subscribe to our blog using the form on the right!